Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 Many exact cover problems will start with a partial solution and there are several ways to handle that.
 Let’s first take a look at how the known cells are addressed in [Assaf's Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt) code.

+__I have intentionally left Assaf's technique out of my `AlgorithmXSolver`.
+Although it works well in some cases, it can cause issues on more complex puzzles.
+The other alternatives I present always work.
+There is still significant benefit to be gained by going through Assaf's code.__

 # Option 1: Preselect Known Actions – à la Ali Assaf

 Assaf first builds a list of requirements (`X`).